 Gas-filled & Liquid Thermometer: These thermometers are similar in terms of how they work.
 There is a bulb either filled with gas or liquid.
 This is situated inside the sensing end of the probe.
 When heated, the gas expands/liquid heats up which signals the attached rod to move the needle to the temperature being measured.

 Digital Thermometer: A digital thermometer uses a probe such as a thermocouple or a resistance temperature detector (RTD).
 The temperature is measured using the probe (sensing end) and displayed as a digital reading.

-The below is Non-cantact temperature sensor
+The below is Non-contact temperature sensor

 Infrared sensors determine temperatures from a distance, by measuring the thermal radiation emitted by an object or heat source.
-The applications for these are often in high temperature or hazardous environments where you need to maintain a safe distance away from a particular body.
-Thermal imaging and infrared sensors are the most common type of non-contact temperature sensors, and are used in the following circumstances: Fever detection or when the target object is moving (such as on a conveyor belt or within moving machinery), if it’s a great distance away, if there’s a dangerous surrounding environment (such as high voltages) or at extremely high temperatures where a contact sensor would not function appropriately.
+The applications for these are often in high temperatures or hazardous environments where you need to maintain a safe distance away from a particular body.
+Thermal imaging and infrared sensors are the most common type of non-contact temperature sensors, and are used in the following circumstances: Fever detection or when the target object is moving (such as on a conveyor belt or within moving machinery), if it’s a great distance away if there’s a dangerous surrounding environment (such as high voltages) or at extremely high temperatures where a contact sensor would not function appropriately.